About the camel welfare code

 Duty of care to camels

-Anyone who owns, manages or handles camels may have a legal duty of care and, therefore, a responsibility to ensure acceptable welfare standards.
+Anyone who owns, manages or handles camels may have a legal duty of care under the Animal Care and Protection Act 2001 and, therefore, a responsibility to ensure acceptable welfare standards.
 This includes:

 - camel owners (commercial and non-commercial)